 Heat Pump Outreach: Cynthia reported that the Heat Pump presentation on Jan 29 went well and 85 people attended.
 Cynthia is sending the link to the video to all participants and to SF Cable.
 The video is already being used by Greening Greenfield.
 Jeff said he and Cynthia are following up and put the names and contact info of attendees into All In Energy’s Salesforce CRM for follow up by our selected HPC.

-Only 5 people attended the Senior Center heat pump event.
+Only 5 people attended the Senior Center event that focused on home energy audits and weatherization.

 HPC MOU: Jeff and Cindy reviewed the 2 HPCs that are interested in partnering with us and recommended Revise over Home Works Energy.
 Andrew moved that the Committee accept the recommendation and write into the MOU that we will review the relationship at least every 6 months.
 That way, if we are not happy, we can exit the MOU and choose a 2nd HPC to try.
 Tom seconded.
 Passed unanimously.
 Andrew will be added to the MOU signatories as Select Board chair.